We’ve all seen the apocalyptic headlines about sleep and blue light exposure:

 What are the actual effects of blue light exposure at night in terms of sleep?

 Exposure to blue light in the evening does appear to suppress melatonin levels.
 And people who are exposed to blue light before bed tend to report not sleeping as well.

 But, the actual effect of blue light exposure on objective sleep quality and duration appears to be very modest—borderline insignificant.

 For example, one recent study from Harvard University found that participants who were assigned to read on an iPad before sleep did take longer to fall asleep than those assigned to read a print book, but the difference was less than 10 minutes!

-Similarly, the study showed that people in the iPad condition experienced less REM sleep than those in the print book condition, but again it was less than a 10 minute difference.
+Similarly, the study showed that people in the iPad condition experienced less REM sleep than those in the print book condition, but again it was less than a 10-minute difference.

-Finally, the study also found that there was no significant difference between the two conditions in terms total sleep time, sleep efficiency, or duration of deep sleep and other non-REM sleep stages.
+Finally, the study also found that there was no significant difference between the two conditions in terms of total sleep time, sleep efficiency, or duration of deep sleep and other non-REM sleep stages.

-Findings like this are fairly typical of the research on the effects of blue light exposure before bed: Yes, blue light does negatively impact melatonin levels and to some extent impacts sleep, but the magnitude is quite small and unlikely to be a significant factor in your overall sleep.
+Findings like this are fairly typical of the research on the effects of blue light exposure before bed: Yes, blue light does negatively impact melatonin levels and to some extent, impacts sleep, but the magnitude is quite small and unlikely to be a significant factor in your overall sleep.

 Think about it: Does sleeping for 7 hours and 30 minutes per night really make any kind of meaningful difference compared to sleeping for 7 hours and 40 minutes?

-Of course it would be ideal if we all didn’t use any electronics in the evening and simply lay down in bed and fell asleep without doing anything.
+Of course, it would be ideal if we all didn’t use any electronics in the evening and simply lay down in bed and fell asleep without doing anything.
 And that’s a fine goal to work towards.